[Peter Murrell resigned today, at noon, on Saturday 18th March, 2023.]

 b.
 Giving evidence to a parliamentary inquiry, evidence that contradicts his wife’s statements, but he cannot quite remember what she said.
 This is self-imposed misery of the internal sort, better described as, appearing naked while fully clothed.

 c.
-Fear that a former colleague might step up and tell the truth, colloqually known as spill the beans.
-There will be one, always is, concience troubling him or her.
+Fear that a former colleague might step up and tell the truth, colloquially known as spill the beans.
+There will be one, always is, conscience troubling him or her.

 d.
-Contacting police authorities to exhort them to investigate by harrassment a former colleague enjoying civvy street, on the presumption the colleague is guilty as charged, an action the very antithesis of basic justice, quite out of place for the CEO of the SNP.
+Contacting police authorities to exhort them to investigate by harassment a former colleague enjoying civvy street, on the presumption the colleague is guilty as charged, an action the very antithesis of basic justice, quite out of place for the CEO of the SNP.

 e.
 See eminent members of his party falsely accused, hounded, and private citizens too, all strong voices for independence, and do nothing to intercede or arbitrate.